yeuchi/RunYasso800/README.md

 # Tutorial
 Run 16,000 meters (9.94 miles) of equal jogs and sprints.\
-Yasso 800 is composed of 800 meter jog followed by 800 sprint for 10 times.\
+Yasso800 is composed of 800 meter jog followed by 800 sprint for 10 times.\
 The total workout distance accomplished from Yasso800 is 16,000 meters (9.94 miles).\
-Of that, total sprint distance is 8000 meters (4.97 miles) and total jog distance is also 8000 meters (4.97 miles).
+Of that, total sprint distance is 8,000 meters (4.97 miles) and total jog distance is also 8,000 meters (4.97 miles).

 ### How to Do a Yasso 800 Workout
 "Take your marathon goal time in hours and minutes and convert this to minutes and seconds. \